ML-Powered CTI + KEV Hunter

 Built for teams wiring real platforms into accountable hunt operations.

-Threat Foundry can start with generic hunts and grow into live SIEM, CTI, EDR, vulnerability management, Sigma, YARA, SOAR, and ticketing integrations.
+Threat Foundry can start with generic hunts and grow into live SIEM, CTI, EDR, KEV Hunter scanning, Sigma, YARA, SOAR, and ticketing integrations.